 CamCard – Great for scanning business cards.

-OCR – Extract text from scanned PDF or Images.
+OCR – Extract text from scanned PDFs or Images.

 ProfitBooks – Amazingly simple online accounting software.

 You may ask, why I should create a paperless office?
-Well, going paperless has lot of benefits.
-Here are top 5 :
+Well, going paperless has a lot of benefits.
+Here are the top 5 :

 Quicker access to information